 The choir in action

-Here are a couple of tracks from one of the choir’s CDs: “Immanuel Celebration 60” : “Lord Give me Faith” (a short anthem by Kathleen Robson) and then the Walford Davies setting of Psalm 121 – both appropriate listening at this time of uncertainty.
+Here are a couple of tracks from one of the choir’s CDs: “Immanuel Celebration 60” : “Lord Give me Faith” (a short anthem by Kathleen Robson) and then the Walford Davies setting of Psalm 121 – we hope you enjoy them.

 (Recordings made under Immanuel copyright license.
 CCLI 547036)

 Rooms in our building are used regularly as a rehearsal venue for three local choirs – “Ten in a Bar”, “The Co-op Ladies Choir” and “AVE” – and from time to time both “The Thamesdown Ladies Choir” and Swindon’s “Light Operatic Society” make use of our facilities for ad hoc rehearsals.
-‘Music Bugs’ uses the premises on Fridays and introduces babes and toddlers to the joy of music-making.
+For several years ‘Music Bugs’ used the premises on Fridays and introduced babes and toddlers to the joy of music-making.

 Immanuel also serves as a centre for the Associated Board Music Examinations and has done so for more than 50 years.
 As a result, countless students of music and their teachers see us as a centre for music in the town.